As humans, we will never have complete control over what we feel, but we have a lot more influence over how we feel than you might have heard.

-First, you answer the question “What is the problem or situation?”
-Next, you describe the part of this situation that is difficult for you to accept.
+Next, you describe the aspect of this situation that is difficult for you to accept.

-Next, you practice acceptance with the whole self (mind, body, and spirit) and describe how you did this.
+Next, you practice radical acceptance with your whole being (mentally, physically, and spiritually), describing how you achieved this.
 The worksheet encourages you to try the following:

-Finally, you rate your distress tolerance about this difficult situation both before and after practicing radical acceptance, on a scale from 0 (you just can’t take it) to 100 (total acceptance of reality).
+Finally, you rate your ability to handle the distress of this difficult situation both before and after practicing radical acceptance, on a scale from 0 (you just can’t take it) to 10 (total acceptance of reality).

 Interpersonal Effectiveness Skills